 Wednesday, Day 4 - Fort Augustus to Cullochy

-Today, our final cruise will see us sail along Loch Lochy through Moy Bridge, the last fully hand-operated bridge on the canal, before mooring at Banavie beneath Ben Nevis and a stroll from Neptune's Staircase leading down to Loch Eil.
+Today, our final cruise will see us pass through Moy Bridge, the last fully hand-operated bridge on the canal, before mooring at Banavie beneath Ben Nevis and a stroll from Neptune’s Staircase leading down to Loch Eil.
 After lunch on board, our tour today takes us to the renowned Dalwhinnie Distillery, standing in the Cairngorms National Park.
 Here, we are given a tour of the distillery and taste some single malts paired with a selection of delicious chocolates.
 If time permits, on the drive back to the barge we can also visit the ruins of Old Inverlochy Castle.
-Captain’s Farewell Dinner on board and of course, another evening to enjoy a wee dram or two.
+Captain’s Farewell Dinner and of course, the opportunity to enjoy another wee dram or two.

-- On alternate weeks the cruise will be in the reverse
+- On alternate weeks the barge cruise will be in the reverse direction.

-direction.
-This is a sample itinerary and is subject to
+- This is a sample itinerary and is subject to change.